Jaylen Waddle

-Jaylen Waddle (born November 25, 1998) is an American professional football wide receiver for the Miami Dolphins of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide and was selected sixth overall by the Dolphins in the 2021 NFL draft.
+Jaylen Waddle (born November 25, 1998) is an American professional football wide receiver for the Denver Broncos of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected sixth overall by the Miami Dolphins in the 2021 NFL draft.
+He played the first five seasons of his career with the Dolphins until his trade to the Broncos in 2026.

 Early life

+Waddle attended Episcopal High School in Bellaire, Texas.
+During his time with the Knights, Waddle appeared in three Southwest Preparatory Conference championship games, winning one as a sophomore in 2014.
+As a senior, he played in the U.S. Army All-American Game.
+He committed to the University of Alabama to play college football.
+He made the selection on National Signing Day of 2018 and chose the Crimson Tide over Texas, Texas A&M, Florida State, TCU, and Oregon.